 Anything else to consider from the development perspective?

 ArcGIS Pro is a great product that truly brings GIS forward.
-It can be a bit hard to get used to.
-It is very different, but we have found that once folks get moved over, they really like it.
+It can be a bit hard to get used to as it is very different, but we have found that once folks get moved over, they really like it.
 It kind of gets us back to working on GIS again and worrying less about software.